rpavlov/rpavlov.com/source/2021-02-13-live-on-tor.html.md

 ## The steps

-The static files for this blog reside on a 3rd gen Raspberry Pi and served by nginx, so we'll setup Tor there as well.
+The static files for this blog reside on a 3rd gen Raspberry Pi and are served by nginx, so we'll setup Tor there as well.

 Installing Tor requires either building from source, or adding some 3rd party APT repositories.
 I used the repos because building will take a while.
 There are some gotchas, however, since Raspbian differs from Debian in a few ways.
 More detailed info [here.](https://2019.www.torproject.org/docs/debian.html.en)